Turbonegro: Early years (1989–1994)

 In December 1992, Turbonegro began a ruinous tour outside Norway.
 With money left from a grant, they went for one gig confirmed in Ålborg, Denmark, then headed south to Hamburg, Germany, where they became stranded in an unsuccessful search for an opportunity to play.
 After five days, the band ran out of money, but then they were able to make contacts with Gravy Train Agency, who organized several tours for Turbonegro outside Scandinavia in later years, as well as people from Crypt Records.

 In late March 1993, Fossberg played his last show with Turbonegro at Sentrum Scene in Oslo.
-He quit due to health reasons and was replaced by Hans Erik Husby (a.k.a.
+He quit for health reasons and was replaced by Hans Erik Husby (a.k.a.
 Hank von Helvete), who would become their best known vocalist.
 With the new singer, the band was renamed Stierkampf (German for "bullfight").
 They opened up for Poison Idea in Oslo and Denmark, as well as the Ramones in August 1993 at the Oslo Rock Festival.

 The band's only professional release as Stierkampf was the Grunge Whore EP on Sympathy for the Record Industry.
 All songs on this release would resurface on their next album, with the exception of "Six Pack".
-Their second album "Never Is Forever" (1994) was recorded by Christian Calmeyer at Nesodden Musikkverksted, and was self-released (limited to 1,200 copies) with a friend at Oslo Musikk Distribusjon.
+Their second album Never Is Forever (1994) was recorded by Christian Calmeyer at Nesodden Musikkverksted, and was self-released (limited to 1,200 copies) with a friend at Oslo Musikk Distribusjon.
 In their own words, this second album was "a tribute to Blue Öyster Cult", an attempt to dissociate from the lo-fi aesthetics of the garage.
 "When the rest of the punk oriented world tried hard to be lo-fi and 'real', Turbonegro as usual went the opposite way, creating a miniature suburban deathpunk opera.
 Seldom have pop culture, darkness and desperation blended so well."
 The release of this album followed their first full European Tour, which was nicknamed "Nihil Jung" and had 17 shows in Denmark, Germany, Switzerland, Belgium and the Netherlands.

 By the winter of 1994–1995, the band had reclaimed the name Turbonegro, but had a new look referred to as the "Al Jolson schtick", though it did not last long.
 Happy-Tom summed it up with an anecdote, "So there we were backstage with our black faces and wigs and little hats, smoking pot with our all-time heroes the Bad Brains, and the absurdity just didn't cross our minds.
 I mean, those guys didn't mention it, they were probably just embarrassed on our behalf."